 ORIGINAL COVERAGE (Traditional Medicare)

 - Helps cover skilled nursing facilities, home health care, and hospice care

 - Helps cover doctors’ services, hospital outpatient care, and home health care

-- Helps cover some preventive services to help maintain health and keep certain illnesses from getting worse
+- It Helps cover some preventive services to maintain health and keep certain illnesses from declining

 - Helps cover some of the durable medical equipment costs

-- Typically covers 80% of the Medicare approved cost
+- Typically covers 80% of the Medicare-approved costs

 Medicare Part C (Also called Medicare Advantage)

-- Health plans run by private, Medicare-approved insurance companies
+- Health plans are operated by private, Medicare-approved insurance companies

 - Include Part A and Part B (above)